mikaelpatel/Cosa/README.md

 News
 ----

-2014-02 Allow build with GCC 4.8.1.
+2014-02 Adding support for coroutines (threads), semaphores and mutex.
+Allow build with GCC 4.8.1.
 Support for MQTT Client, HTTP Server and Client implementation.
 Additional SNMP agent implementation.
 RTC::Timer for micro-second level time events.
 Improved Time handling with integration with RTC and NTP to